Activision/cwl-data/data/README.md

 # The Data

-Call of Duty World League data:
+Call of Duty World League data.

+## Tabular Data

+Tabular data is simply per-player per-game stats for every game in the tournament (aka 1 row per player-game).

 * [data-2017-08-13-champs.csv](data-2017-08-13-champs.csv) - 2017 CWL Championships played in Orlando, FL from Aug 9 - Aug 13

+## Evented Data

+Evented data is provided as nested json, and includes events such as individual kills and spawn events.
+See [Evented](evented) for details.

 ## Definitions